enerqi/sublime-blog/content/blog/hypothesis-property-testing/index.md

 types controlled by the programmer.
 Property testing was first widely used in Haskell (and Erlang) programs.
 In those languages and [many other languages](https://en.wikipedia.org/wiki/QuickCheck) that have a property testing library the strategy is called a generator, but I guess that conflicts with Python's actual generators.
-In Haskell the type system is advanced enough that the compiler could often automatically generate types that match the required function inputs.
-In dynamically typed languages like Python the programmer generally must specify appropriate generators, though hypothesis can infer strategies from type annotations.
+In Haskell the type system is advanced enough that the compiler could often automatically generate values that match the required function input types.
+In dynamically typed languages like Python the programmer generally must specify appropriate generators, though hypothesis can infer some strategies from input type annotations.

 ```python